SDGforskning/sdg-strings/README.md

 For more thoughts about mappings, see also [Rafols, Noyons, Confraria & Ciarli (2021)](https://doi.org/10.31235/osf.io/yfqbd)

-## Which SDGs and platforms are covered?
+## Which SDGs, platforms and languages are covered?

-Currently, we are working on 10 of the 17 SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
-The project group is responsible for 8 of these, while an external collaborator from Natural Resources Institute Finland is working on the other two.
+Currently, we are working on ten of the SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
+The project group is responsible for eight of these; an external collaborator from Natural Resources Institute Finland for the other two.
 If you like our method and could consider contributing, you are welcome to get in touch.

-The strings available at this time (Oct 2022) are formatted in Web of Science syntax (Core collection); these have "WoS" at the end of the file name.
-We are also working on a version in Python which can be run against any list of works in csv format.
+The strings available at this time (Oct 2022) are formatted in Web of Science syntax (and can be run against the Web of Science Core collection from Clarivate); these have "WoS" at the end of the file name.
+These are in English.
+While these strings are built for the WoS platform, this work is not affiliated with Web of Science/Clarivate.

+We are currently working on a version in Python which can be run against any list of works in csv format.
+This version will be in English and Norwegian.

 ## What kind of results should I expect when using these strings?

-This depends on which version of the strings you use:
+This depends on which string you use:

 **"Action" strings** : The *action approach* aims to find research related to the actions mentioned in the SDG targets and indicators.
 This is done by looking for works which include a formulation indicating relation to the action, *e.g. "...reducing malnutrition"; "...ensuring rights of small-scale fishers"; "...policies for improving school completion among...".*.
 These can be verbs, or terms indicating relation to real-world change, such as "policy".